ElementsProject/elementsproject.github.io/how-it-works/index.md

 permalink: /how-it-works
 ---

-# How Elements works and the roles of network participants.
+# How Elements works and the roles of network participants

-## Elements provides a technical solution to problems blockchain users face daily; transaction latency, lack of privacy, and risk to fungibility.
+## Elements provides a technical solution to problems blockchain users face daily; transaction latency, lack of privacy, and risk to fungibility

 Elements overcomes these problems through its use of Federated Block Signing and Confidential Transactions.